-Addiction is a family disease – substance abuse doesn’t just affect the one using the drugs or alcohol.
+Addiction is a family disease – substance use disorder doesn’t just affect the one using the drugs or alcohol.
 Each and every person is affected.
 Even more than feeling an impact, each person takes on one of several addicted family roles.

 Every person impacted by a family member or friend’s addiction utilizes strategies to help them cope with the impact of the addiction.
-The following 11 roles illustrate the various ways family members adjust to a loved one’s substance abuse.
+The following 11 roles illustrate the various ways family members adjust to a loved one’s substance use disorder.

 1. The Addict